lachhabw/Extract-Audio-and-Shots/README.md

 1. Download the pre-built executable from the releases section.
 2. Double-click the executable to run the tool.

-Sure, here's the notes part for your README.md:

 ## Notes

 The application features two terminals: